Role of Government in Mineral and Energy Resources Research

 The Geological Society of America (GSA) strongly advocates that sound scientific knowledge guide public decisions about the exploration, exploitation, and stewardship of finite energy and mineral resources.
-Sustaining and enhancing that knowledge require more public investment in energy and mineral resource research, education and stewardship.
+Sustaining and enhancing that knowledge requires more public investment in energy and mineral resource research, education, and stewardship.

 Public Policy Aspects of the Role of Government in Energy and Mineral Resources

 Sound evaluation of potential costs, benefits, and consequences associated with the extraction and use of mineral and energy resources requires a holistic approach, considering all related factors.
-Government agencies alone possess the broad perspectives required to develop sound public policies.
-Knowledge of the impacts of fossil fuels and conventional nuclear power are widespread, but impacts of newer alternative energy sources is just beginning.
+Government agencies possess the broad perspectives required to develop sound public policies.
+Knowledge of the impacts of fossil fuels and conventional nuclear power is widespread, but understanding the impacts of newer alternative energy sources is just beginning.
 For example,

 - Production of some biofuels requires large quantities of fresh water and fossil fuels, may degrade water quality in agriculturally productive areas, may increase greenhouse gas emissions, and impacts global food prices;